-Wide angled head makes it simple to remove snow.
+Wide-angled head makes it simple to remove snow.
 Anti-slip grip.
-24" polyethylene blade is strong and durable.
+The 24-inch polyethylene blade is strong and durable.
 Aluminum handles are lightweight.

 Designed for moderate roof snow removal only.

-Combines a durable, 18" blade with a "snow slide" that helps prevent snow from blowing.
-Easy to use; backed by a 2-year warranty.
+Combines a durable blade and a 20-foot length with a "snow slide" that helps prevent snow from blowing.
+Divides into four 5-foot segments.
+Easy to use.

-Expensive.
-Some longevity concerns, as the pole has been reported to break with heavy-duty use.
+Pricey.
+Some longevity concerns, as pole can reportedly break with heavy-duty use.

 Snow building up on your roof can not only add stress to the roof, eaves, and gutters, but can also lead to ice dams, a condition that can result in water damage inside your house.
 Climbing up on your roof with a shovel is one way to take care of snow build-up, but you run the risk of damaging the roof or hurting yourself.